 - Easy to use despite high end, professional design

 - Quite expensive.
 Only suitable for the professional, the passionate or the particularly rich.

-If you are looking for a high-quality drill, Dewalt is the brand to go for.
-This model is a good example of why Dewalt is so fantastic.
+If you are looking for a high quality drill, Black & Decker can be a great option to check out.
+This model is a good example of why this brand is so fantastic.
 Using it will show you just how smoothly it works, with none of the jerkiness associated with models from other brands.
-This drill is also perfect if you’re looking for power.
-Even concrete gives way without too much resistance when this drill gets to work on it, although this much power means that you won’t be able to count on the drill being light or compact.
+This drill is also perfect if you’re looking for something lightweight, although this means that you won’t be able to count on the drill for certain heavy duty tasks.